paradigmxyz/artemis/crates/clients/chainbound/README.md

     let stream_type = StreamType::Transactions;

     // Simply create a new collector
-    let fiber_collector = FiberCollector::new(fiber_endpoint, fiber_api_key, stream_type).await;
+    let fiber_collector = FiberCollector::new(api_key.clone(), stream_type).await;

+    // Now create the Echo Executor to send your bundles to your desired block builders
+    // we also need to instantiate a regular HTTP provider middleware, and two signers
+    // (one to actually sign the transactions, one for Flashbots' authentication header) let provider = Arc::new(Provider::connect("https://eth.llamarpc.com").await.unwrap());
+    let tx_signer = LocalWallet::new(&mut rand::thread_rng()); // or any other signer
+    let auth_signer = LocalWallet::new(&mut rand::thread_rng()); // or any other signer
+    let echo_executor = EchoExecutor::new(provider, tx_signer, auth_signer, api_key);

-    // And add it to your Artemis engine let mut engine: Engine<Event, Action> = Engine::default();
+    // And add these components to your Artemis engine let mut engine: Engine<Event, Action> = Engine::default();
     engine.add_collector(Box::new(fiber_collector));
+    engine.add_executor(Box::new(echo_executor));

-    // ...
-Add your strategies and executors here ...
+    // --- bootstrap your trading strategy here ---

+    // Finally, run the engine
     if let Ok(mut set) = engine.run().await {
         while let Some(res) = set.join_next().await {
             println!("res: {:?}", res);